google/google-java-format/README.md

 repository.

 The plugin will be enabled by default.
-To disable it in the current project, go to "File→Settings...→google-java-format Settings" (or "IntelliJ IDEA→Preferences...→Other Settings→google-java-format Settings" on macOS) and uncheck the "Enable google-java-format" checkbox.
+To disable it in the current project, go to `File→Settings...→google-java-format Settings` (or `IntelliJ IDEA→Preferences...→Other Settings→google-java-format Settings` on macOS) and uncheck the `Enable google-java-format` checkbox.

-To disable it by default in new projects, use "File→Other Settings→Default Settings...".
+To disable it by default in new projects, use `File→Other Settings→Default Settings...`.

-When enabled, it will replace the normal "Reformat Code" action, which can be triggered from the "Code" menu or with the Ctrl-Alt-L (by default) keyboard shortcut.
+When enabled, it will replace the normal `Reformat Code` action, which can be triggered from the `Code` menu or with the Ctrl-Alt-L (by default) keyboard shortcut.

 The import ordering is not handled by this plugin, unfortunately.
 To fix the